Newjeans6/FDF/README.md

 ## Acknowledgments

-A great thanks to Cdomet-D/Aljulien/Lbuisson/Vgarcia for feedback and ideas were super helpful testing everything and catching those bugs!
+A great thanks to Cdomet-D/Aljulien/Lbuisson/Vgarcia for feedback and ideas were super helpful testing everything and catching those bugs! and for a insane makefile.

+AND A huge shoutout to the awesome vicperri who helped make this project happen: